captbaritone/jordaneldredge.com/_posts/2021-11-23-a-vs-code-extension-to-combat-js-precedence-confusion.md

 ---
 layout: post
 title: "A VSCode Extension to Clarify Operator Precedence in JS"
-summary: "I wrote a VS Code extension which shows subscript parenthesis in your JS code to help clarify operator precedence."
+summary: "I wrote a VS Code extension which shows subscript parentheses in your JS code to help clarify operator precedence."
 ---

-*TL;DR: I wrote a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=JordanEldredge.implicit-parentheses) which shows subscript parenthesis in your JS code to help clarify operator precedence.*
+*TL;DR: I wrote a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=JordanEldredge.implicit-parentheses) which shows subscript parentheses in your JS code to help clarify operator precedence.*

 ---

 Last year I worked on [an ESLint rule](https://github.com/eslint/eslint/issues/13752) which tries to detect useless null checks.
-It did this by understanding some of the semantics of JavaScript syntax and warning when a null check is prove-ably useless.
+It did this by understanding some of the semantics of JavaScript syntax and warning when a null check is provably useless.
 When I ran the rule on a large codebase, it was very interesting to see what it caught.
 Surprisingly, many of the errors were real bugs that made it through code review.

 In fact, there was one dominant theme: **misjudging operator precedence**.
 Here are a few examples of the types of errors it uncovered: